15. What I’ve Learned About Life in Panama

 41. If you feel something crawling on you, don't just brush it away without checking to see what it is first.

-42. Relax, you don’t have to give up Amazon…you just give up free shipping.
+42. Relax, you don't have to give up Amazon…you'll just pay about $3/pound to have it shipped to you.

 43. It's just not a good idea to walk barefoot into a dark room or put on your shoes without checking them first.